AppsDJ/CV/README.md

 - Dealing with all aspects of web hosting research and implementation: researching market for best web hosting companies, securing domain names and web hosting packages for clients, setting up clients' hosting accounts and e-mail accounts for the new domains, uploading newly built web sites.

-- Maintaining and updating existing web sites as and when requested by clients: uploading new graphical, video and textual content, modifying existing material.

 ### Lastminute.com  - Hotels Department – London.
 UK
 ##### Sales and Business Performance Analyst - Summer Studentship

 - Provided highly efficient sales and business performance analysis on the monthly bookings of hotels and holiday packages

-- Run reports in Excel to organize analysis reports for presentation to management
+- Run analysis reports in Excel for presentation to management

 ## EDUCATION